ACT to sustain learning through current events

 - To guide students in stepping back and reconnecting with something going well in their lives, invite students who are comfortable to share 1–3 words in Zoom chat about something they are grateful for.

-If possible, connect events to course learning, whether through course topics, skills students are learning, or habits of mind or affect they are cultivating.
+If possible, connect events to course learning, whether through course topics, skills students are learning, or habits of mind they are cultivating.

 - Use the event as an example or case study, for example, of the rise of extremist groups or the effects of climate change.